Afzal7/next-supabase-starter/docs/planning/DESIGN-SPEC-org-scenarios-v1.md

 DECISION POINT:
   If user not logged in → Redirect to login page with "Please sign in to accept this invitation" message, return URL preserved
-  If user already member → Show "You're already a member of this organization" message
+  If user already member of an organization → Show red banner "You can only be a member of one organization.
+Leave your current organization first to accept this invitation." with "Go to Settings" button

 STEP 2: Post-Accept Redirect
   User sees: Dashboard with new organization active, success banner "Welcome to [org name]!"